Ivan Ergić: 2006–07

 Ergić was given the captaincy as Pascal Zuberbühler transferred to West Bromwich Albion in the summer of 2006.
 FC Basel's European campaign started in the first qualifying stage of the 2006–07 UEFA Cup, here they beat Kazakhi side FC Tobol 3–1 on aggregate.
 In the second qualifying round they were drawn against FC Vaduz from Liechtenstein, narrowly progressing on the away goals rule after a 2–2 aggregate draw.
 In the first round Basel won 7–2 on aggregate against FK Rabotnički to qualified for the group stage.
 Here Basel played their first match at home against Feyenoord, this ended in a 1–1 draw.
 Their second was away and FCB lost 3–0 against Blackburn Rovers.
-At home against AS Nancy the match was drawn 2–2 and the final game ended ended with a 3–1 defeat against Wisła Kraków.
+At home against AS Nancy the match was drawn 2–2 and the final game ended with a 3–1 defeat against Wisła Kraków.
 Basel ended the group stage in last position in the table and were eliminated.
 Captain Ergić played in all of these ten matches.
 At the end of the 2006–07 Super League season Basel were runners-up, one point behind championship winners Zürich.
 In the Swiss Cup Basel advanced to the final, beating FC Liestal in the first round, Lugano, FC Baulmes, Aarau and Wil in the semi-final.
 In the final they played Luzern and won this 1–0 thanks to a penalty goal in the third minute of added time.